gedw99/gio-proposals/navigation/README.md

 - [Share](#share)
 - [Providence](#providence)

+## Example Use case

+Here is a typical use case to frame the proposal.

+**The First way**

+- A doctor makes an appointment for a patient.

+- The system sends the patient a email / cal event .
+It saves the event in the server dB.

+- The server has a cal module with cron looping over so that it can fire a notification to the Patient and Doctor when the appointment occurs.

+later on ...

+- The server fires the cal event.
+The cal event notification fires on the patients device, and contaisn some text with an URL like: https://app.domain.org/seasion?id=x

+- The patient clicks the URL and the gio app opens, and checks the deep_linking url and then loads up the session initiation page using the X to pull the data from the server that realtes to session X. X coudl be anything.
+It coudl even just be a token.

+**The 2nd way**

+Is that on the server the cal event for that patient fires, and the server sends a remote notification via the mobile gateway ( apple or Google ) and on the patients device the notification pop up on on the mobile or desktop and then the same deep linking logic of the First way above occurs.

+What I am curious about is how well web notifications work if the user has or has not added the app via A2HS.
+According to my research it is much more likely to fire IF they are in A2HS.

+**Conclusion**

+By having the first way and second way, you can cover yourself against the heuristics of  Web Notifcations.

 ## Manifests

 With these features, you also have a fair bit of configuration required in the Manifests that are particular to each compile target.